beatlevic/beatletech/_posts/2020-10-26-docker-on-macos-without-noisy-fans.markdown

 Next up we need to access the remote Docker host and make it our default "local" engine.
 For this we leverage **Docker Contexts** in the following way.
 First we create a context that will hold the connection path (e.g. `ssh://coen@whatever.com`) to the remote docker host:

 {% highlight bash %}
- $ docker context create remote ‐‐docker host=ssh://coen@whatever.com remote
+ $ docker context create remote --docker host=ssh://coen@whatever.com remote
  Successfully created context “remote”